salilab/imp/modules/em/README.md

-This module provides basic utilities for handling 3D density maps.
+\brief Basic utilities for handling cryo-electron microscopy 3D density maps.

 The main functionalities are:
 1. Reading and writing various density map formats such as XPLOR, MRC, EM and SPIDER.
 2. Simulating density maps of particles, supports particles of any radii and mass.
 3. Calculating cross-correlation scores between a density map and a set of particles.